Brian Collett, acting chair fall 2016

 390S Research Seminar.

 A series of research projects stressing the integration of theory and experiment.
 Emphasis on scientific writing, formal oral presentations, use of the current physics literature.
 (Writing-intensive.)
 (Quantitative and Symbolic Reasoning.)
 (Oral Presentations.)
 Prerequisite, 290.
 Maximum enrollment, 20.
-Collett.
+A Silversmith.

 450S Quantum Theory Seminar.

 An exploration of the mathematical tools and foundations of quantum mechanics.
 Topics include angular momentum, spin, measurement, bound states and perturbation theory.
 (Quantitative and Symbolic Reasoning.)
 (Oral Presentations.)
-Prerequisite, 290 and 350.
+Prerequisite, 350.
+Offered in alternate years.
 Maximum enrollment, 12.
-Major.
+D Bunk.

 Vibrations and Waves.